Back to blog

 We go after questions that make you think harder, not just tune hyperparameters faster.
 That means exploring new learning methods, complex systems, and strange behaviors that show up when AI interacts with the real world.

-We care about scientific domains where breakthroughs change lives—genomics, climate modeling, materials science, astrophysics.
-We're just as focused on human-scale issues like fairness, healthcare access, and responsible deployment.
-A model that works isn't enough; it has to work for everyone.
+We care about scientific domains where breakthroughs change lives: genomics, climate modeling, materials science, astrophysics.
+We are just as focused on human-scale issues like fairness, healthcare access, and responsible deployment.
+A model that works is not enough.
+It has to work for everyone.

 Real problems aren't tidy